IamSreeman/IamSreeman.github.io/_posts/2024-06-26-PhD-applications.md

 ― <a href="https://en.wikipedia.org/wiki/Steven_Weinberg" target="_blank">Steven Weinberg</a>

+>“The scientist does not study nature because it is useful to do so.
+He studies it because he takes pleasure in it, and he takes pleasure in it because it is beautiful. **If nature were not beautiful it would not be worth knowing, and life would not be worth living**.
+I am not speaking, of course, of the beauty which strikes the senses, of the beauty of qualities and appearances.
+I am far from despising this, but it has nothing to do with science.
+What I mean is that more intimate beauty which comes from the harmonious order of its parts, and which a pure intelligence can grasp.”

+― <a href="https://en.wikipedia.org/wiki/Henri_Poincar%C3%A9" target="_blank">Henri Poincaré</a>

 I think it doesn't matter if these laws are elegant.
 It doesn't matter if I find these laws interesting.
 It doesn't matter if I am not good at that.
 These are secondary considerations.
 This is one of the few paths that I find meaningful.
 And reductionism is alone enough for me to find it meaningful.
 Below is a list of career options and comparing it to hep-th.
 There are things like becoming like [Goku](https://en.wikipedia.org/wiki/Goku){:target="_blank"} which are not realistic because our laws of physics will forbid such supernatural things.
 See the footnote for why I wrote ethical progress as unrealistic.

 | Job                                   | Meaningful | Interesting or Not boring | Realistic | Financial |